koganas/mdb/README.md

 # React App + Tmdb
 Search upcoming movies webapp using The Movie Database API v3.
-The `master` branch contains the boilerplate files and the packages used initially.
+The `master` branch contains the boilerplate files and packages used initially to start the development.

 ## API
 Using: